Redislabs-Solution-Architects/rediscloud-aws-terraform/README.md

 1. Step 1, utilize the `terraform.tfvars.example` file and replace/fill in the variable values

-Copy the variables template. or rename it 'terraform.tfvars'
+Copy the `terraform.tfvars.example` and rename it 'terraform.tfvars'
 ```bash
   cp terraform.tfvars.example terraform.tfvars
 ```